checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/exporting-traces/_index.md

 ---
-title: Exporting traces to 3rd party backends
+title: Export traces to 3rd party tools
 weight: 40
 menu:
   platform:
     parent: "Traces (beta)"
 beta: true
+aliases:
+  - "/docs/open-telemetry/exporting-traces/"
 ---

 Exporting your check results as traces to a 3rd party OpenTelemetry backend is a great way to correlate check runs with other